chris-moreton/companieshouse-api-php-client/README.md

 ### Run the tests

 Create a file called .apiKey and add your companies house api key to it.
-To get an API key, go to https://developer.companieshouse.gov.uk/api/docs/index/gettingStarted/apikey_authorisation.html

     bin/phpspec run --format=pretty -vvv --stop-on-failure